Tendulkar, Gavaskar lead world cricket tributes to Dhoni

 Pacer Irfan Pathan lauded the Ranchi batsman: "Any amount of words will be less to describe his legacy as the captain of Indian team."

-Mohammed Kaif said India were blessed to have a leader like Dhoni.
+Mohammed Kaif said India was blessed to have a leader like Dhoni.

 "Take a bow @msdhoni.
 To lead India for 9 years with such wonderful results, India were really blessed to have you as #Captain," Kaif tweeted.